MasoniteFramework/masonite/readme.md

 **NOTE: Notice this new interesting string syntax in our route.
 This will grant our route access to a controller (which we will create below)**

 Since we used a string controller we don't have to import our controller into this file.
-All imports are does through Masonite on the backend.
+All imports are done through Masonite on the backend.

 You'll notice that we have a reference to the HelloWorldController class which we do not have yet.
 This framework uses controllers in order to separate the application logic.
-Controller can be looked at as the views.py in a Django application.
-The architecture here is 1 controller per file.
+Controllers can be looked at as the views.py in a Django application.
+The architectural standard here is 1 controller per file.

 In order to make the `HelloWorldController` we can use a `craft` command:

     $ craft controller HelloWorldController

-This will scaffold the controller for you and put it in `app/http/controllers/HelloWorldController.py` with the needed imports already scaffolded for you.
+This will scaffold the controller for you and put it in `app/http/controllers/HelloWorldController.py`

-We can make a method called `show()` in order to handle the logic for our template.
+We will have a `show()` method by default which is the typical method we will use to "show" our views and content.

-Inside the `HelloWorldController` we can make a method that looks like this:
+Inside the `HelloWorldController` we can make our `show` method like this:

 ```python
 def show(self):